 What worked

-50kW is fine by me, as an average rate, at a vehicle efficiency of about 5km/kWh.
-That represents a range replenishment rate of 250km/h, or 1 hour break for every 2.5-3 hours driving.
-If chargers have good amenity, such as food, parks, etc, and wait time behind other users is minimal, 50kW chargers make for more leisurely road tripping, but they don’t make it infeasible.
+50kW average is fine by me at a vehicle efficiency of about 5km/kWh, as it represents a range replenishment rate of 250km/h, or 1 hour break for every 2.5-3 hours driving.
+If chargers have good amenity, such as food, parks, etc, and wait time behind other users is minimal, 50kW chargers make for leisurely road tripping, but they don’t make it infeasible.
 As above, we may have stopped for 2 hours total on the 7.5 hour journey anyway, even if we had infinite range.

 One positive of more and longer stops was meeting other EV drivers.
 It was fun to connect and learn about their travels and their vehicles, and get accurate intel about chargers up and down the route.

 Faster charging is of course better where available.
-Reduced charging cycle time maximises time at your destination (if it’s less about the journey), increases vehicle throughput per charger and, in terms of resilience, it also reduces the chance of extreme wait times behind other users.
+Reduced charging cycle time minimises travel time, increases vehicle throughput per charger and, in terms of resilience, it also reduces the chance of extreme wait times behind other users.

 What didn’t work

 The bigger issue was non-functional chargers.
-Our vehicle completely failed to charge at one of the major charging networks–the one we’d planned to use at both stops, after a successful test before the trip.
-Despite trying all the plugs at both sites, 90% of sessions dropped out after few seconds and we only got about 2kWh total from the remainder.
-It’s hard to say if the fault lies in the network, the vehicle, or the robustness of standards, but the end result is heightened charger anxiety in any case.
+Our vehicle completely failed to charge at one of the major charging networks – the one we’d planned to use at both stops – despite a successful test before the trip.
+It’s hard to say if the fault lies in the network, the vehicle, or the robustness of standards, but the end result was unusable chargers in any case.

 Compensating